akka/akka/akka-docs/src/main/paradox/typed/actors.md

 @@@ div {.group-java}
 #### AbstractOnMessageBehavior API

-The `AbstractBehavior` API makes use of builders like `ReceiveBuilder`.
-The benefit of these builders is that `instanceof` checks and casts are performed "behind the scenes", but this imposes some runtime overhead.
-Pattern-matching features introduced in Java 17 and refined in subsequent versions allow the Java compiler to perform some of the work of the builders at compile-time, eliminating this runtime overhead without an increase in verbosity.
-Users of earlier Java versions may also find eliminating this runtime overhead to be worth the verbosity of explicitly performing `instanceof` checks and casts.
-Users of other JVM languages with pattern-matching support (such as Kotlin) may also prefer not using builders (note that the Scala DSL's `AbstractBehavior` does not make use of builders).
+The `AbstractBehavior` API makes use of a builder on receipt of the first message by the actor.
+The `Receive` built by this builder performs `instanceof` checks and casts "behind the scenes".
+Pattern-matching features introduced in Java 17 and refined in subsequent versions improve the ergonomics of expressing this logic directly in code.
+Users of other JVM languages (such as Kotlin) may also prefer to not use a builder while using the Java DSL (note that the Scala DSL's `AbstractBehavior` does not make use of builders).

 To support this "direct" style, an alternative API for defining behavior in an object-oriented style is available by extending @java[@javadoc[AbstractOnMessageBehavior](akka.actor.typed.javadsl.AbstractOnMessageBehavior)] and